rohit12crj/Study-Notes/Jenkins/notes.md

 Jenkins pulls code
 Triggered by webhook events

-18. How do you secure Jenkins webhooks?
+How do you secure Jenkins webhooks?
 GitHub secret token
 IP whitelisting
 HTTPS only

-19. How do you handle mono-repo builds?
+How do you handle mono-repo builds?
 Path-based conditions
 Selective pipelines
 Parallel builds per service

-20. How do you avoid rebuilding unchanged code?
+How do you avoid rebuilding unchanged code?
 ChangeSet detection
 Conditional stages
 Cache dependencies

-🔹 Jenkins + Docker
 21. Jenkins inside Docker—good or bad?
 ✅ Good for: